-From here, you would set 1-2 goals for each area that you’d like to focus on.
+Once you’ve rated yourself in each category, you then set 1-2 goals for each area that you’d like to focus on.
 For some people, they set a goal for each.
 I find 10 goals, on top of other goals I am focused on, to be unattainable.
 Instead, pick the two or three areas you feel need the most attention and would have the greatest impact on your overall happiness if you were to improve them, and focus your energy on those.

 Now, in the traditional wheel you shade in your answers.
 As always with this creative community, people started putting their own flare on it and taking it out of the typical “wheel” shape.

 I’ve scoured the blogosphere and social media and have found 10 Level 10 Life Variations for your viewing pleasure.